Khizar Nawaz Bajwa

-Nawaz Khizar Bajwa (born 20 September 1942) is a Pakistani former field hockey player who represented the country internationally.
+Khizar Nawaz Bajwa (born 20 September 1942) is a Pakistani former field hockey player who represented the country internationally.
 He competed in the 1964 Summer Olympics, where he was a member of the silver-medal-winning team.

+Birth

+Khizar Nawaz Bajwa was born in Chak No. 279 RB Raja Nadir Khan Wali in Lyallpur district.
+Now this place falls within the city limit of Faisalabad and thus called Chak No. 279 RB City.